Skip to contents

 position

-An object created with tm_pos_in() or tm_pos_out().
+The position specification of the component: an object created with tm_pos_in() or tm_pos_out().
 Or, as a shortcut, a vector of two values, specifying the x and y coordinates.
 The first is "left", "center" or "right" (or upper case, meaning tighter to the map frame), the second "top", "center" or "bottom".
 Numeric values are also supported, where 0, 0 means left bottom and 1, 1 right top.
 See also vignette about positioning.
+In case multiple components should be combined (stacked), use group_id and specify component in tm_comp_group().

 width, height